fabiomux/kde-servicemenus/sqlite_tools/README.md

   inline, list, box, column, ASCII table, tabs;
 - Database dump with or without the table schema in the SQL INSERT format.

+## Requirements

+- KDE 4 or superior
+- sqlite3
+- unixODBC (only for ODBC-related actions)
+- sql-formatter (optional and only for DB table schema action)

 ## Install

 The archive contains a Makefile which can be used to install the content with ease,